dnadlinger/klickverbot.at/src/_posts/2012-05-27-purity-in-d.md

 <p class="footnote" id="fn4" markdown="1"><a href="#fnr4"><sup>4</sup></a>This example was picked for its illustrative qualities, but admittedly would probably only work like this for a simple software rasterizer.
 Besides the question of whether purity is much of a benefit here, if an actual graphics API was used to implement it, extra thought would have to be put into how to handle the GPU state in a pure manner.</p>

 <p class="footnote" id="fn5" markdown="1"><a href="#fnr5"><sup>5</sup></a> Just as C++ iterators are a generalization of pointers, D ranges generalize the notion of an array or a slice of data.
 In its most basic form, a range offers three primitives, `empty`, `front` and `popFront`.
-This interfaces is completely oblivious to how the underlying data is stored – it could come from a network transport or standard input as well as from a chunk of memory –, and provides an easy to use, yet powerful abstraction for algorithms to work on.</p>
+This interface is completely oblivious to how the underlying data is stored – it could come from a chunk of memory as well as from a network transport or the standard input –, and provides an easy to use, yet powerful abstraction for algorithms to work on.</p>